 Sedum lucidum R.T.
 Clausen

-Sedum lucidum is a succulent plant with distinctive rosettes of fat, lustrous, and green leaves edged in red in bright light.
+Sedum lucidum is a succulent plant with distinctive rosettes of fleshy lustrous green leaves edged in red in bright light.
 It grows up to 8 inches (20 cm) tall.
-Stems are green when young, later naked, grey or reddish, erect to prostrate, up to 18 inches (45 cm) long, up to 0.2 inches (0.5 cm) in diameter.
-Flowers are small, white with a yellow center and are appear in winter.
+Stems are green when young, later naked, grey or reddish, erect to prostrate, up to 18 inches (45 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
+Flowers are small, white with a yellow center, and appear in winter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).